RULE NO. 5: Scoring and Timing

 - Fifteen minutes will be permitted between halves of all games.

-- 2:30 will be permitted between the first and second periods, the third and fourth periods and before any overtime period during local For national TV games 3:30 will be permitted between the first and second periods, the third and fourth periods and 2:30 before any overtime period.
+- 2:30 will be permitted between the first and second periods, the third and fourth periods and before any overtime period during local games.
+For national TV games 3:30 will be permitted between the first and second periods, the third and fourth periods and 2:30 before any overtime period.

 - A team is permitted a total of 30 seconds to replace a disqualified player.